Solving the Liouvillian Gap with Artificial Neural Networks

-\textit{Discussion and conclusion.}---It is worthwhile to clarify that our RBM approach \textit{cannot} solve the Liouvillian gap for all possible Liouvillian superoperators.
+\textit{Discussion and conclusion.}--- We mention that the general spectral gap problem has been mathematically proved to be an undecidable problem \cite{Lloyd1993Quantum,Cubitt2015Undecidability,Bausch2020Undecidability} from the computational complexity perspective \cite{Arora2009Computational}, implying that there exists \textit{no} algorithm to determine whether an arbitrary model is gapped or gapless.
+As a result, we cannot expect that our RBM approach could solve the Liouvillian gap for all possible Liouvillian superoperators.
 In fact, no algorithm is capable of doing this due to the undecidability of the problem.
 Finding out the key properties of the Liouvillian superoperators that warrant the effectiveness of the RBM approach is of both fundamental and practical importance.
 Yet, this may require new physical concepts and a deeper understanding of artificial neural networks, similar to the case of how we understand the effectiveness of the density-matrix-renormalization-group algorithm \cite{Schollwock2005TheDMRG} from the entanglement perspective.
 In addition, one may also use other neural networks, such as deep Boltzmann machine \cite{Gao2017Efficient} or feedforward neural networks \cite{Cai2018Approximating}, to compute the the Liouvillian gap.
 More recently, a quantum-classical hybrid algorithm based on deep quantum neural networks has also been introduced to solve the steady states and dynamics for open systems \cite{Liu2020Solving}.
 It would also be interesting to extend this approach to compute the Liouvillian gap through noisy intermediate-scale quantum devices \cite{Preskill2018quantum}.

 In summary, we have introduced a machine learning based approach to compute the Liouvillian gap for open quantum systems, which is generally applicable to high dimensional systems with massive entanglement.
 The accuracy and effectiveness of this approach have been benchmarked with numerical examples for the dissipative Heisenberg model in both one and two dimensions.
 Based on the numerical results, we found that the Liouvillian gap is exactly solvable for the dissipative XXZ model regardless of the system size and lattice geometry.
-These analytic results are of independent interest as well and may inspire subsequent analytical studies on open quantum systems.
+These analytic results are of independent interest as well and may inspire subsequent analytical studies.